blue-sky-r/ASUSddns/asus-ddns/README.md

 when registered name bound to the device should be recovered and used again.
 This is a kind of _white-hat_ cheating.
  In this case feel free to use asus-ddns toolkit to handle registered name release and transfer.
 Please use common sense as abuse and misuse of ASUS free DDNS service could cause unwanted response (even shutdown of this service) from ASUS.
- See section [Delete DNS record](#delete-dns-record) how to use white-hat cheating to recover lost access to registered name.
+ See section [Delete DNS record](#delete-dns-record) how to use white-hat cheating to recover lost access to the registered name.

-As always, please use common sense (which is not so common nowdays anymore) when doing ASUS DDNS service updates:

-* the wrongest way - schedule cron to a [raw wget](#troubleshooting) update every minute.
-  This should be considered as serious DDoS attack on ASUS DNS infrastructe - see above.
-* the wrong way - schedule frequent (like every 5,10,15 min) cron [raw wget](#troubleshooting) updates
-* not the right way - schedule frequent periodic cron updates by [asus-ddns.sh update](#update-dns-record)
-* the right way - do DNS update only on wan ip address change as implemented by ddns.ipup or ddns.wanup (by proper naming and location)

 ### Credits
 The main credit goes to [BigNerd95](https://github.com/BigNerd95 "BigNerd95 on GitHub") for his [ASUSddns Project](https://github.com/BigNerd95/ASUSddns "ASUSddns on GitHub")